vatesfr/xen-orchestra/docs/mirror_backup.md

 # Mirror Backups

 The goal is to replicate a backup from one remote to another.
 For instance, you make your backup to an in-house NFS, and then replicate to a bigger, slower and cheaper storage with a longer retention.

-The source and destination can have different settings, for encryption, vhd storage mode, rentention, or compression.
+The source and destination can have different settings, for encryption, VHD storage mode, retention, or compression.

 ## creation